 The amount of chicken fat and skin that you choose to render is up to you.
 To collect an amount sufficient for your needs, you can save and freeze the excess fat and extra pieces of raw chicken skin from meals of chicken until you've saved up enough chicken fat and skins to satisfy your purposes.

-Chop the fat, connective tissue, and pieces of skin into one-inch pieces, and simmer in a saucepan.
+Chop the fat, connective tissue, and pieces of skin into one-half-inch pieces, and simmer in a saucepan.
 Stir from time to time until all the oil has melted out of the tissues.
 What remains is hot liquid schmaltz and rich brown crispy cracklings.
 Pour the hot oil through a sieve into a container such as a mason jar, and set aside the cracklings in a paper-towel-lined bowl.

 If you render a couple cups of solid fat/skin, you should end up with roughly 1/2 - 3/4 cups of schmaltz.